-We take health care associated infection seriously and make all attempts minimise the risk of transmission of infection.
+We take health care associated infection (HCAI’s) seriously and make all attempts minimise the risk of transmission of infection.
+The infection prevention and control (IPC) team are a group of specialist nurses who provide advice and support on all matters relating to infection prevention and control.

 Our staff can also protect you by washing their hands with soap and water or by using an alcohol gel.
 If a member of staff needs to examine you or perform a procedure, do not be afraid to ask if they have washed their hands.